adambard/learnxinyminutes-docs/nim.html.markdown

 # Enumerations allow a type to be one of a limited number of values

 type
+  Color     = enum cRed, cBlue, cGreen
-  Directions = enum north, west, east, south
+  Direction = enum # Alternative formating
+    dNorth
+    dWest
+    dEast
+    dSouth
+var
-  Colors     = enum red, blue, green var orient = north # `orient` is of type Directions, with the value `north` pixel  = green # `pixel` is of type Colors, with the value `green`
+  orient = dNorth # `orient` is of type Direction, with the value `dNorth` pixel  = cGreen # `pixel` is of type Color, with the value `cGreen`

-discard north > east # Enums are usually an "ordinal" type
+discard dNorth > dEast # Enums are usually an "ordinal" type

 # Subranges specify a limited valid range